DISARMFoundation/DISARMframeworks/generated_pages/counters_index.md

 <tr>
 <td><a href="counters/C00086.md">C00086</a></td>
 <td>Distract from noise with addictive content</td>
 <td>Example: Interject addictive links or contents into discussions of disinformation materials and measure a "conversion rate" of users who engage with your content and away from the social media channel's "information bubble" around the disinformation item.
-Use bots to amplify and upvote the addictive content.
+Use bots to amplify and upvote the addictive content. </td>

-Note: This sounds eerlily like many Reddit communities where the most upvoted comments are all jokes, preventing serious discussion from being discovered by those who filter by upvotes.</td>
 <td>M002 - diversion</td>
 <td>TA06 Develop Content</td>
 <td>D04</td>